 The BranchID is the unique identifier for the branch server that the terminal is connected to.
-You can configure this value in the [Salt > Formula-branchnetwork >] settings for the branch server.
-You can disable this prefix by toggling the Do not prefix salt client ID with Branch ID checkbox in the [Salt > Formula-branchnetwork >].
+You can configure this value in the Specialized-guides > Salt settings for the branch server.
+You can disable this prefix by toggling the Do not prefix salt client ID with Branch ID checkbox in the Specialized-guides > Salt.